Corsair Gaming (NASDAQ:CRSR) Issues Earnings Results

-Corsair Gaming (NASDAQ:CRSR) issued its quarterly earnings data on Monday.
-The company reported $0.53 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.46 by $0.07, MarketWatch Earnings reports.
-The company had revenue of $556.30 million for the quarter, compared to analysts’ expectations of $530.00 million.
-The firm’s revenue for the quarter was up 70.4% compared to the same quarter last year.
-During the same period in the previous year, the firm posted $0.21 earnings per share.
+Corsair Gaming (NASDAQ:CRSR) released its quarterly earnings data on Monday.
+The company reported $0.53 EPS for the quarter, topping analysts’ consensus estimates of $0.46 by $0.07, MarketWatch Earnings reports.
+The business had revenue of $556.30 million during the quarter, compared to analyst estimates of $530.00 million.
+The business’s revenue for the quarter was up 70.4% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.21 EPS.

-A number of research analysts have issued reports on the stock.
-Macquarie boosted their price objective on shares of Corsair Gaming from $42.00 to $50.00 and gave the company an “outperform” rating in a research report on Wednesday.
-The Goldman Sachs Group cut shares of Corsair Gaming from a “buy” rating to a “neutral” rating and boosted their target price for the company from $35.00 to $44.00 in a report on Wednesday.
-Stifel Nicolaus started coverage on shares of Corsair Gaming in a report on Monday, October 19th.
-They set a “buy” rating and a $24.00 target price on the stock.
-Barclays boosted their target price on shares of Corsair Gaming from $45.00 to $51.00 and gave the company an “overweight” rating in a report on Wednesday.
-Finally, DA Davidson boosted their target price on shares of Corsair Gaming from $33.00 to $52.00 and gave the company a “buy” rating in a report on Wednesday.
-Two investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus price target of $44.90.
+A number of equities analysts have commented on the stock.
+Barclays lifted their price objective on shares of Corsair Gaming from $45.00 to $51.00 and gave the stock an “overweight” rating in a report on Wednesday.
+Cowen cut Corsair Gaming from an “outperform” rating to a “market perform” rating and raised their target price for the company from $32.00 to $37.00 in a research note on Wednesday, December 2nd.
+They noted that the move was a valuation call.
+Wedbush raised their target price on Corsair Gaming from $49.00 to $55.00 and gave the company an “outperform” rating in a research note on Wednesday.
+Credit Suisse Group raised their target price on Corsair Gaming from $41.00 to $49.00 and gave the company an “outperform” rating in a research note on Wednesday.
+Finally, DA Davidson raised their target price on Corsair Gaming from $33.00 to $52.00 and gave the company a “buy” rating in a research note on Wednesday.
+Two research analysts have rated the stock with a hold rating and eight have given a buy rating to the company’s stock.
+Corsair Gaming has a consensus rating of “Buy” and an average target price of $44.90.

-In other news, CEO Andrew J. Paul sold 250,000 shares of the company’s stock in a transaction dated Tuesday, January 26th.
+In related news, CEO Andrew J. Paul sold 250,000 shares of Corsair Gaming stock in a transaction dated Tuesday, January 26th.
 The shares were sold at an average price of $35.00, for a total transaction of $8,750,000.00.
-Following the completion of the sale, the chief executive officer now owns 3,057,807 shares of the company’s stock, valued at approximately $107,023,245.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, insider Thi L. La sold 100,000 shares of the company’s stock in a transaction dated Tuesday, January 26th.
+Following the sale, the chief executive officer now directly owns 3,057,807 shares in the company, valued at $107,023,245.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, insider Thi L. La sold 100,000 shares of Corsair Gaming stock in a transaction dated Tuesday, January 26th.
 The shares were sold at an average price of $35.00, for a total transaction of $3,500,000.00.
-Following the sale, the insider now directly owns 139,816 shares of the company’s stock, valued at approximately $4,893,560.
+Following the sale, the insider now owns 139,816 shares in the company, valued at $4,893,560.
 The disclosure for this sale can be found here.

 Corsair Gaming Company Profile